ASKCOS/ASKCOS/README.md

 $ docker-compose stop
 ```

-If you would like to clean up and remove everything from a previous deployment (NOTE: you will lose user data), run the following from the deploy folder:
+If you would like to clean up and remove everything from a previous deployment (__NOTE: you will lose user data__), run the following from the deploy folder:

 ```bash
 $ docker-compose down -v
 ```

-### Upgrading from a previous version
+### Upgrading or moving deployments

 #### Backing up user data

-If you are upgrading the deployment from a previous version, you may want to retain user accounts and user-saved data.
-Previous to version 0.3.0, user data was stored in an sqlite db at `askcos/db.sqlite3` and a user\_saves directory at `makeit/data/user_saves`, _in the running app container service_.
-To backup and restore users for versions \<0.3.1, use the backup.sh and restore.sh scripts in the deploy folder.
-The backup.sh script will create a new directory `deploy/backup/<some long string of numbers>/` with the backed-up data.
-The long string of numbers will be the year+month+date+time you performed the backup.
-The restore.sh script will restore this data back into the newly deploy service containers.
+If you are upgrading the deployment from a previous version,or moving the application to a different server, you may want to retain user accounts and user-saved data/results.
+Previous to version 0.3.1, user data was stored in an sqlite db at `askcos/db.sqlite3` and a user\_saves directory at `makeit/data/user_saves`, _in the running app container service_.
+Versions >=0.3.1 use a mysql service for user data, and a mongo db for user results.
+Although the process for backing-up/restoring data is different, currently the `backup.sh` and `restore.sh` scripts are capable of handling the backup process.
+Please read the following carefully so as to not lose any user data:

+1) Start by making sure the previous version you would like to backup is __currently up and running__ with `docker-compose ps`.
+2) Checkout the newest version of the source code (only the deploy folder is necessary)
+3) Run `$ bash backup.sh`
+4) Make sure that the `deploy/backup` folder is present, and there is a folder with a long string of numbers (year+month+date+time) that corresponds to the time you just ran the backup command
+5) If the backup was successful (`db.json` and `user_saves` (\<v0.3.1) or `results.mongo` (\>=0.3.1) should be present), you can safely tear down the old application with `docker-compose down -v`
+6) Deploy the new application with `bash deploy.sh`
+7) Restore user data with `bash restore.sh`

-If you're using version >= 0.3.0, user data was moved out of the django service into its own mysql database service.
-The data exists in a docker volume, whose lifecycle is not tied to the life of the container services.
-In other words, you can freely stop and even destroy the containers without losing user data, just do not remove the volume, i.e. - do __not__ use `docker-compose down -v`.
+Note: For versions >=0.3.1, user data persists in docker volumes, and is not tied to the lifecycle of the container services.
+In other words, as long as you do not include the [-v] flag to `docker-compose down`, volumes do not get removed, and user data is safe.
+In this case, the backup/restore procedure is not necessary.

 ### (Optional) Building the ASKCOS Image

-The askcos image itself can be built using the Dockerfile in this repository `Make-It/Dockerfile`.
+The askcos image itself can be built using the Dockerfile in this repository.

 ```bash
 $ git clone https://gitlab.com/mlpds_mit/askcos/askcos